who-biz/verus-pbaas/README.md

 ---

-<h2 id="chaingen">Launching a PBaaS Chain</h2>
+<h2 id="chaingen">Generating a PBaaS Chain</h2>

 <h3 id="chaingen-fund">Step 1: Send VRSCTEST, and Basket currencies to identity address</h3>

-To launch a PBaaS chain, you will need *at least* a 10,200 VRSCTEST balance in the address registered to your newly generated identity.
+To generate a PBaaS chain, you will need *at least* a 10,200 VRSCTEST balance in the address registered to your newly generated identity.
 Once again, we can send to either the identity's canonical name, or the i-address associated with it.

 10,200 VRSCTEST is a base cost (covering 200 VRSCTEST `currencyregistrationfee`, and 10k VRSCTEST `pbaassystemregistrationfee`).
 Additional registration costs may be necessary, depending on currency definition specifics.

-For this chain, we will be launching both a PBaaS chain (`chipstest2@`), and a gatewayconverter chain (`Cashier.chipstest2`).
+For this chain, we will be generating both a PBaaS chain (`chipstest2@`), and a gatewayconverter chain (`Cashier.chipstest2`).
 We will be initially contributing a basket of currencies to the gateway converter.
 In example below, we are sending `15000 VRSCTEST`, `2 BTC`, and `2400 nexus` to fund the basket.

 ```
 # send vrsctest